ThisisHasib/ThisisHasib/README.md

 - 👋 Hi, I’m @ThisisHasib
-- 👀 I’m interested in data science and machine learning
+- 👀 I’m interested in data science and machine learning and eager to implement those on pharmaceutical and biological data
-- 🌱 I’m currently learning both
+- 🌱 I’m currently a PhD candidate in Chemistry and Biochemistry
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me DM
+- 📫 How to reach me DM or visit my website- mhasib.com

 <!---
 ThisisHasib/ThisisHasib is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.